mdsoltan/Computer-Science-Group-Project/README.md

 *****NOTICE*****
-The *Final Project* folder has all the necessary files for our final product.
+The *Final Product* folder has all the necessary files for our final product.

 Since we developed on different machines, we could not include any IDE specific files.